 Anthony Young, PT, DPT, CMPT – Physical Therapist/Clinic Manager

-Dr. Anthony Young received his Bachelor of Science degree in Kinesiology from the University of Illinois at Urbana-Champaign, where he was also a member of the Men’s Track and Field Team.
-He earned his Doctor of Physical Therapy degree from Northwestern University.
-As a doctoral research project, he co-authored a study investigating effects of human error on the outcome of patients following computer assisted total hip arthroplasty as it relates to function and rehabilitation.
-Anthony has received advanced training in manual therapy through the North American Institute of Orthopaedic Manual Therapy as a means to continue developing exceptional clinical skills.
+Anthony’s interest in physical therapy was sparked by a debilitating lower back injury during high school track and field training and competition.
+He had a very positive experience with his physical therapist and was able to return to competing at a high level, pain free.
+Anthony went on to earn his Bachelor of Science degree in Kinesiology from the University of Illinois at Urbana-Champaign, where he also was a member of the Men’s Track and Field Team.
+He earned his Doctor of Physical Therapy degree from Northwestern University, and as a doctoral research project, he co-authored a study investigating effects of human error on the outcome of patients following computer assisted total hip arthroplasty as it relates to function and rehabilitation.